BA Museum Studies and Archaeology with Professional Placement

 Additionally, you will benefit from the hands-on expertise of our Museum Studies’ staff.
 Our lecturers are all practising professionals, including curators, conservators and archivists, and use a combination of problem-solving and enquiry-based learning techniques in their teaching.
 You will be given the opportunity to conduct your own research throughout the course, and in your final year you will design, create and evaluate your own exhibition.

 You’ll join a friendly, inclusive community, where staff are passionate about supporting you to succeed.
-Our Department of Archaeology has an outstanding track record for student satisfaction, with scores of 90-100% for the quality of our courses in every National Student Survey between 2010 and 2021.
+Our Department of Archaeology has an outstanding track record for student satisfaction, with scores consistently between 90-100% for overall student satisfaction in the National Student Survey 2010-2022, with Archaeology achieving the highest score for overall student satisfaction in the UK in 2022.

 This four-year course features a year-long professional placement between your second and final years of study.
 It’s an opportunity to enhance your work-related skills, develop a network of contacts, and strengthen your employability prospects.